dannybrian/regex-editor/README.md

 ### UI

-Build custom elements as ES6 classes that inherit from HTMLElement or LitElement, or others.
+Build custom elements as ES6 classes that inherit from `HTMLElement` or `LitElement`, or others.
 These should:

 - Expose a documented API for attributes and methods "in"
 - Broadcast custom events "out", with an *occassional* reflection to element attributes)